 Skip to content

-It is important to seek independent legal advice regarding a division of your pension.
-For more detailed information, your legal representative can refer to our Instructions for Lawyers and Questions and Answers document.
+PSPP cannot provide legal or financial advice.
+You are strongly encouraged to seek independent legal advice.
+Your legal representative can refer to Instructions for Lawyers – Questions and Answers document.

 • The signature of the person requesting the estimate,